keu/docs/astro/deployment-metrics.md

     - Your Deployment was recently created and the Airflow Webserver and Scheduler are still spinning up.
     - Your Deployment's Webserver and/or Scheduler are restarting or otherwise not in a healthy, running state.

 If your Deployment is unhealthy, we recommend checking the status of your tasks and waiting for a few minutes.
-If your Deployment is unhealthy for more than 5 minutes, we recommend [reviewing Scheduler logs](scheduler-logs.md) in the Astronomer UI or reaching out to [Astronomer Support](https://support.astronomer.io).
+If your Deployment is unhealthy for more than 5 minutes, we recommend [reviewing Scheduler logs](scheduler-logs.md) in the Cloud UI or reaching out to [Astronomer Support](https://support.astronomer.io).

 ## Deployment Performance